and mental wellbeing for children and young people

-This is where you will find local learning reports from HeadStart Kernow.
-We report on the effectiveness of HeadStart interventions, new engagement tools and research methods.
+HeadStart Kernow has undertaken a local evaluation and report on the effectiveness of HeadStart interventions, new engagement tools and research methods.
 This page is being continually updated when new reports become available.
-For the national evaluation see the WMF data page.

 Access for children and young people to support when/where they need it

 HeadStart Kernow Youth and Community Facilitator provide support to young people aged 10-16 years old with their emotional health and mental wellbeing through 1-to-1 and group sessions.
-It is delivered for Cornwall by The Learning Partnership for Cornwall and the Isles of Scilly.
+It is delivered for Cornwall by The Learning Partnership for Cornwall and the Isles of Scilly (LPCo).

 This case study for Public Health England (published on the World Health Organisation Collaborating Centre online portal) describes how the Facilitator service offered a continuation of essential support for young people when face-to-face support suddenly ceased due to Covid-19, the closure of schools and national lockdown.